jgruberf5/ViaUATEndpoint/README.md

-This application lets you set a configuration policy which will match source IP CIDR of a client (IPv4 and IPv6), HTTP method, Header, and path regex to enable the injection of latency in responce, issuing of response status codes, and response body content.
+This application lets you set a configuration policy which will match source IP CIDR of a client (IPv4 and IPv6), HTTP method, Header, and path regex to enable the injection of latency in response, issuing of response status codes, and response body content.

 The application has OpenAPI Swagger interface at `/docs`.